 Franklin was in a long-term de-facto relationship but because she was not legally married at the time of her passing, her partner will not inherit under intestacy laws in Michigan.

-In NSW and Queensland, the law considers you to be ‘intestate’ if you have passed away without a Will, and this can lead to many unwelcome consequences for your loved ones.
+In NSW and QLD, the law considers you to be ‘intestate’ if you have passed away without a Will, and this can lead to many unwelcome consequences for your loved ones.

 According to the laws of intestacy in all states of Australia where a person has passed away separated but not divorced, the majority of their estate will go to their surviving spouse.